 Tilted Orange is a blog about Perspective…

-…it’s about the curious tilted life of Bazie: Bin Greer, Maisie, and our son, Rhyze.
+…it’s about the curious tilted life of Bazie: Bin Greer, Maisie, and our son, Rhyze (age 4).
 (Our dog, Luminata, is a silent partner).

-After rooting ourselves in the mountains of Colorado for over 7 years, we are embarking on a journey we call the “Tour de Orange” to find a place where the rivers speak to us — a new home (at least for now).
-We are moving out of our beloved Estes Park home on May 1st.
-We’re then renting a camper van from “Escape Campervans” in Denver, and hitting the road!
-We will head West through Utah to California and then up Hwy 1 along the coast all the way to Olympic National Park.
-We’ll be visiting National Parks, the Golden Gate Bridget (by Rhyze’s request), and old and new friends.
-We’ll be checking out the towns of Bellingham (WA), Missoula, and Bozeman, as places we might choose to live, but are staying open to all ideas!
-Other possible Bazie hometowns include Grand Junction (CO), Paonia (CO), Taos (NM), Santa Fe (NM), Lawrence (KS), and possibly Vermont!
-If you have a hometown suggestion for us – please let us know!
-Our stipulations are that there are train tracks, a river, at least one university (no more than 3), neighborhoods, affordable living, and no more than a 10 minute drive to wilderness.
+After rooting ourselves in the mountains of Colorado for over 7 years, we embarked on a journey we called the “Tour de Orange” to find a place where the rivers speak to us — a new home.
+We moved away from our beloved Estes Park, CO home on May 1st, we rented a camper van from “Escape Campervans” in Denver, and hit the road!
+We headed West through Utah to California and then up Hwy 1 along the coast all the way to Olympic National Park, visiting National Parks, the Golden Gate Bridget (by Rhyze’s request), and old and new friends along the way.